-Coaches have the responsibility, pursuant to the Omaha Public Schools Student Code of Conduct to impose participation restrictions or eligibility restrictions for participation in co-curricular activities on students for inappropriate behavior.
-It is the policy of the Omaha Public Schools that any student participant in co-curricular activities and athletics who engages in a brawl, melee, fight or similar inappropriate behavior that arises while the student is participating in, or attending, a game or event may be suspended from participation in co-curricular and/or athletics competition for up to 90 activity days.
+All members of athletic squads will need to have accident injury insurance coverage.
+The purpose of such insurance coverage is to provide coverage in the event of accidental injury.
+Your school, acting for members of the athletic squad, makes available an Athletic Injury Benefit Plan approved by the Omaha Board of Education.
+The total premium is paid by the student or parent(s)/guardian(s). activities and athletics who engages in a brawl, melee, fight or similar inappropriate behavior that arises while the student is participating in, or attending, a game or event may be suspended from participation in co-curricular and/or athletics competition for up to 90 activity days.
 All coaches, activity sponsors or staff responsible for co-curricular and athletic activities should be notified of this participation restriction, and should notify students and parent(s)/guardian(s) immediately of this participation restriction.